macropin/django-registration/docs/urls.rst

 If you do not wish to configure all of your own URLs for the various registration views, there are several default definitions that you can include in your `urls.py` file.

+There is an URL file for :ref:`each of the default backends <basic-urls>`.
+These files provide all the URLs that you will need for normal interaction.

+If you wish to include just the authentication URLs, either because you want to expose them under a different path, or because you want to manually configure the URLs for the other views, there is a separate :ref:`include for that <authentication-urls>`.

+.. _basic-urls:

 Basic URLs
 ~~~~~~~~~~